Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

 Developer Tips...
  1. Some APIs are public merely to support serialization or unit testing
- 2. Before performing each operation from the GUI, call MarkUndoBlock()
+ 2. Surround each GUI operation with BeforeOperation() and AfterOperation()
  3. Allow foreign language Categories and Payees - don't translate
  4. Filenames are in English and NOT translated per i18n
  5. Yes, it's not performant, deliberately -> simplicity until it's stable
  6. When you add/mod quoted text, be sure to update Strings.cs as well
  7. db.UpdateEntry() caveats galore, esp w/Undo, because of live data
  8. db.InsertEntry() caveats as well, don't modify record AFTER the insert
+ 9. Web Services: Rebuild references (i.e. AbleLicensing) after change/build

 Design of this project...
  * Avoid the use of sophisticated libraries, as it's intended to be ported
  * Presume nothing about the presentation layer other than in the GUI code
  * A flat-file DB is used but may be ported to a relational DB in the future
  * Don't use a Windows Resource res/rc file as this uses a portable solution
- * Undo of anything that impacts the DB, using granularity based on UI ops
+ * Undo anything that impacts the DB, using granularity based on UI opers
  * Automatic recovery from crashes, corrupt-data, and other such conditions
  * Event handlers must be small, up to five or six statements max
- * Maintain average MI of 75+ and CycComp to 5 or less in 95% of methods
+ * Maintain average MI of 75+ and CycComp to 5 or less in non-GUI methods
- * 60% test coverage with 99% of happy-path therein (in non-GUI code)
+ * 65% test coverage of non-GUI code, addressing all happy-paths therein

 User Levels (and corresponding License Code delimiters)...
  0. Eval (Unlicensed, Time Limited, Limited Undo, No Support, No Admin)